 4. The model number and model design should be matching, whilst the fake ones will not follow the same sequence.

-5. The mechanism movement can be either Swiss or Japanese (a Miyota movement is typically used for Marc by Marc Jacobs watches), depending on the collection and model.
+5. Movement of the watch is another factor to determine whether a watch is a real or a fake Marc By Marc Jacobs piece.
+The mechanical movement can be either Swiss or Japanese (a Miyota movement is typically used for Marc by Marc Jacobs watches), depending on the collection and model.
 Most fake watches come with a Chinese movement.